pilegard/cogfoundations/docs/01-intro.md

 Assigning participants to receive different conditions of an experiment by chance.

+##### reaction time measures {-}

+A dependent variable that captures how quickly participants respond to stimuli or complete tasks.

 ##### structural psychology {-}
 Titchener's approach to psychology that involved training participants to carefully examine their own conscious experiences and break them down into basic parts like sensations, images, and feelings.

+##### transfer measures {-}

+A dependent variable that assesses whether learning or skills from one context can be applied to new situations.